 "Tonight's meeting is being live-streamed by Chelmsford Telemedia and posted to the CPS website for interested community members to access and watch.
-Although we are not allowing for in-person public participation, interested community members are encouraged to submit their names and addresses to Superintendent Lang if they would like to participate remotely under the public input portion of our meeting.
-During our public input session anyone who has joined us through the gotomeeting platform and expressed interest in making a comment will be recognized by the Superintendent and allowed to speak with The Committee.
+In-person public participation will be taking place tonight in accordance with social distancing and safety protocols established by the Chelmsford School Committee Public Participation Guidelines.
+Anyone interested in speaking during the public input portion of the meeting would have notified the superintendent's office by Friday afternoon and would have been provided with the guidelines and assigned a time to attend the meeting to speak.
 If anyone watching this meeting live has questions or comments to share they are encouraged to email one of us during the meeting.
-We will read those questions or comments during our second public input session at the end of the meeting."
+We will read their comments or questions during our second public input session at the end of the meeting."